 Back in October, I was asked to give some input and support to people who want to build their own house.
-The main question is “how to get started.”
+The main question is about getting started on building your own straw bale house.
 There is a lot to consider and a lot more to actually do, so often the jumping in point becomes the freeze point.
 In other words, right when you should jump, you freeze and question whether or not you are crazy to even consider building your own place.
 This may not be a bad question to ponder.
 Let’s start there.

 Now the plans.
 Any bank will require a set of construction plans, along with a budget and perhaps even material specifications.
 These need to be accurate as the bank will fund according to them.
 If the plans are only a rough sketch of what you intend to build, your project will likely go over budget by the end as much will change during construction.
 Therefore, make sure your plans are detailed and complete.
 Skimping here will cost you money in the end. having a good set will save you time and money and is well worth the cost.
 Hire a professional, yet not necessarily the most expensive one you can find!

 The architect or designer can help you with the material specifications.
 The GC you hired as a consultant can help you create a budget for the job based on the plans and the material specifications.
 The critical path, the schedule of how the house will be built and when, is the next crucial piece of information you will need.
 Review my posts on this blog for more on how to build one of those.
 Again, the consultant GC can help with this as can your subcontractors.

 From here, once you have the loan, you will have to go to the building department and get the permit.
 In fact, you may want to go there before you get the loan to see what the fees will be for the permits.
 In some cases, those fees can be upwards of $20,000 so forgetting to include them is a bad way to start the process.
 Working with the City or County office is important and building a solid relationship with them is even more important.
 Again, read through my blog for advise on how to achieve a healthy relationship with these departments.